noramurakozy/noramurakozy.github.io/index.md

 This time using the communities to color the nodes, and again scaling the nodes according to their respective degrees, a representation of the community partition can be made.

 ![Image of network with communities](https://github.com/noramurakozy/noramurakozy.github.io/blob/main/images/the_human_body_communities.png)

+> Figure 4 - The human body network where the nodes are colored by the system they belongs to

 The same colored nodes are very different in this representation compared to that with the systems used for coloring.
 This means that the systems and communities are definitely not the same.